Rwanda Country Commercial Guide

 Publication of Technical Regulations

-Proposed technical regulations are regularly published by the RSB.
-U.S. companies should contact the RSB with comments on any proposed regulations.
+Proposed technical regulations are regularly published by the RSB for public comment to ensure inclusiveness and relevance.
+U.S. companies are encouraged to provide feedback during consultation periods on any proposed regulations.
 Final regulations are published in the Official Gazette.
-Time allowed to comment on proposed technical regulations varies between 30-90 days.
-RSB prepares an annual standards development work plan based on requests from the previous year.
+Time allowed to comment on proposed technical regulations varies between 30 and 90 days.
+RSB prepares an annual standards development workplan based on stakeholder requirements and market analysis to guide its activities.

 Rwanda Standards Board